 Because of the geographical area covered by the Society, meetings of members and other activities are generally conducted on a Regional basis.
 Each Region has its own Management Committee consisting of at least a Chairman, Secretary and Treasurer.

 Membership of the Federation is comprised exclusively of national hydrographic societies or similar organisations.
 The founding members were the national hydrographic societies which evolved from the former Branches of The Hydrographic Society.
-From 2005 membership is open to any other national society or similar organisation, subject to the approval of the Executive Committee.
+From 2005, membership became open to any other national society or similar organisation, subject to the approval of the Executive Committee.

-The IFHS is a "one national society, one vote" organisation, irrespective of individual membership numbers or in the case of regional societies such as we are, the number of countries that society represents.
+The IFHS is a "one national society, one vote" organisation, irrespective of individual membership numbers.
 Each National Society will have one National Representative.

 On Monday 01 November 2004, the evening preceeding Hydr04, on the conclusion of the 32nd, and final Annual General Meeting of The Hydrographic Society, the National Representitives of the five member hydrographic societies of Australia, Benelux, Denmark, United Kingdom and USA each signed a Special Resolution formally adopting a new Memorandum and Articles of Association thus formally marking the inauguration of the International Federation of Hydrographic Societies.Visit IFHS Website